How to Calculate Tax on Sale of Commercial Property

 Claiming these deductions requires accurate reporting when filing your tax return.
 Hence, it is important to keep detailed records of every deductible expense tied to your commercial real estate investments.
 The deductions are generally reflected when you calculate capital gains tax using IRS forms specific to the sale of a capital asset, factoring in your adjusted cost basis.

-Best Tax Strategies When Selling Commercial Property
+Tax Strategies for Selling Commercial Property

 Selling commercial property often comes with a sizable tax bill, but certain approaches can help reduce or delay those taxes while keeping more of your profit working for you.
 Here are some of the most effective tax strategies:

-• 1031 Exchange (Like-Kind Exchange): This tax strategy allows you to postpone capital gains tax by reinvesting your sale proceeds into another qualifying property, keeping more capital available for future investments.
+- 1031 Exchange (Like-Kind Exchange): This tax strategy allows you to postpone capital gains tax by reinvesting your sale proceeds into another qualifying property, keeping more capital available for future investments.

-• Installment Sale: This is done by spreading your taxable gain over several years by receiving the sale price in installments, easing the yearly tax burden and improving cash flow.
+- Installment Sale: This is done by spreading your taxable gain over several years by receiving the sale price in installments, easing the yearly tax burden and improving cash flow.

-• Maximize Deductions: You can also reduce your taxable gain by claiming allowable selling expenses such as broker commissions, legal fees, title costs, and qualified improvements before the sale.
+- Maximize Deductions: You can also reduce your taxable gain by claiming allowable selling expenses such as broker commissions, legal fees, title costs, and qualified improvements before the sale.

 How a 1031 Exchange Can Help Defer Capital Gains Tax